baking-bad/netezos/docs/docs/wallet-import.md

 ## Public Key Derivation

 Public key derivation process is identical to the private key derivation, but keep in mind that it always fails for `Ed25519` and it is only defined for non-hardened child keys.
-To create a `HDPubKey` object we need a public key and a child code
+To create an `HDPubKey` object we need a public key and a child code

 ```cs
 var hdKey = new HDKey(ECKind.NistP256);